The Frame Before the Shot

 Why start a blog now?

 Because behind every photo I take, there is a story untold.
-Not just about the subject, but about the moment, the emotion, the ridiculous logistics, the unpredictability, the failures, the people, the joy, the pain, and the humanity that holds it all together.
+Not just about the subject, but about the moment, the emotion, the logistics that rarely make sense, the unpredictability, the failures, the people, the joy, the pressure, and the humanity that holds it all together.

-Sometimes it is about film shoots gone wild, sometimes it is about a storm ruining the perfect light, sometimes it is about that one portrait that changed the way I see people.
-And sometimes, it is just me rambling about why a shadow made me feel something.
+Sometimes it is about international film shoots that take unexpected turns.
+Sometimes it is about a storm ruining the perfect light in the Himalayas.
+Sometimes it is about a single portrait that changes the way I see people.
+And sometimes, it is just me trying to understand why a shadow made me feel something.

-If you are a photographer, filmmaker, traveler, artist, NGO worker, brand builder, or someone who simply loves visual stories, I hope you will find something here that resonates.
+If you are a photographer, filmmaker, traveler, artist, NGO worker, brand builder, or someone planning a shoot in Nepal, I hope you will find something here that resonates.

 Welcome to the blog.